chaitu65c/reddit_guide/README.md

 ## Searching for Internships

 Searching for internships in CS is really different and harder from searching for internships in other professions.
 CS internship interview processes are often longer and much more technical on what you have learned as a CS major.
+We've prepped 2-3 months beforehand on CS concepts, whiteboarding, etc.

+### Timeline

+This imeline primarily focuses on large, non-government/defense companies or competetive startups.

+**August - September:** Applications are opened to the public.
+Make sure to look out for positions and apply early, as most companies admit students on a rolling basis.
+A site that we used often is [Apply.fyi](apply.fyi).
+After applying, you may receive an automated (< 48 hours) invitation to complete an Online Assessment, consisting of multiple choice and/or coding questions about Data Structures, Algorithms, and Run Time Complexity.
+You will have usually 1-2 weeks to complete the assessment.
+Please that you may be rejected if you are not able to pass 90% of the questions on the assessment: Please also note that you may be instantly rejected due to things out of your control like years of experience, cancellation of internship, internal corporate issues, and more.
+Don't take rejections too seriously; just keep applying!

+**October - November:** Some companies prefer to review resumes first and then give applicants an Online Assessment, so you may receive tests this time around as well.
+After passing the resume screen and the OA, you will be contacted by the company's recruiter for a phone screen.
+During the screen, you will probably be asked a few confirmation questions about your resume, sponsorship, years of experience with X, etc. and minor behvavioral questions like what made you apply for this position, what are you pursuing outside of class, etc. You may also receive questions about your CS fundamentals e.g. what is a hashtable, whats the difference betrween a process and a thread, what is the runtime complexity of sorting a string, etc. As long as you're cool and confident (and not cringe/edgy), this part should be a breeze.

-For example, the process for Big Ns and Unicorns usually begins with an Online Assessment (OA) involving multiple choice and coding questions about Data Structures, Algorithms, and Run Time Complexity.
-After passing this OA, you may be invited to an onsite “Power-Day,” where interviewees attend 3-4 whiteboard interviews while being grilled on their technical skills and projects (You are often pampered with free travel, food, stipends, etc).
+**November - Mid January:** If you made it throught the two Thanos snaps, you will be invited to an onsite “Power-Day,” where interviewees attend 2-4 whiteboard interviews while being grilled on their technical skills and projects.
+Some companies make applicants go through a panel interview, where a team of 2-5 Software Engineers grill you on technical questions and your resume.
+You are often pampered with free travel, food, stipends, etc.

+**December - February:** If you were deemed a good fit by the hiring committee, you will be extended an offer to intern at the company during the upcoming summer for 10-12 weeks.
+Remember, nothing is final until you receive an offer letter in your inbox.
+Some companies may also place you on a waitlist and offer you a spot if someone were to reject their offer letter.

 ### How to get the Interview